hariupreti/news-app/README.md

          or
     npm run dev //development mode
  ```
+### Browse NewsApp
+If you able to run project successfully, you will get NewsApp running on port 80 on [localhost](http://localhost).
 ## Security Vulnerabilities

 If you discover a security vulnerability within NewsApp, please send an e-mail to Hari Upreti via [hariupreti679@gmail.com](mailto:hariupreti679@gmail.com).
 All security vulnerabilities will be promptly addressed.